 Entertainment and Special Events Occur Both Days - Most are Free of Charge.
 Small fees for puppet shows, carousel rides and children's rides and games.
-This, our 75th year will, of course, have an emphasis on the 24 honored countries to date.
-Many are supplying a dizzying number of entertainers.
+This year (our 76th) will showcase the mysteries and culture of Asia.
+Many different countries and regions are supplying a dizzying number of entertainers.

 Music and Dance